lionyouko/miniclip_challenge/README.md

 helpers.FileHelper - this class has many utilities, for example, to extract the timestamp from a standard file name of the type <user_id>_<creationtimestamp>, or creating a standard filename of that same format.

+---
 The project will have the code all setup to show things running, so one can go and check example of setup in the MainActivity.kt.

 I had no necessity to search for new resources for this library.
 I could handle it by what I found while making Advertads library.

+---

+In order to show lytics working, I implemented init, session and match events, as asked by the challenge.

+I could not, however, find certaain attributes to be used, so I mock them.
+For instance, there is no advertising_tracking_enabled or advertising_id.
+This should come from an external library, and since advertads is not linked to lytics, lytics could not assume advertads could have such variables, for example.
+And I have no such attributes on bannerview as I implemented a view able to show ads, but image ads can come from different sources.

+While for the first library, I tried to implement something that is open to change, in the second, I focused into deliver small applicaton able to solve the challenge.
+It was a bit difficult, as I may have mentioned before, to set which part I should code solely thinking about somebody using the library out of the box, and which part I would code having in mind a fellow developer reading my code and thinking about extending it.
+For the advertads library, I had more time and I was feeling better (no covid), so I started with the idea of letting info on how to extend it.
+For the second, I just tried to solve it.
+Also info that is pertained to the challenge is put over the code, so, not necessarily, the javadoc of a function or class would be exactly like it is written in a non-challenge situation.
+I hope to have opportunity to explict what is what during the interview if any is not clear.

 ## General Tasks

 Here I will put each of the general tasks to try complete the challenge.